selvasingh/project1-1/README.md

 If you haven't created an npm account, you can create one at [npmjs.org](https://www.npmjs.org "https://www.npmjs.org") or by using the **`npm adduser`** command.
 If you already have an account, you can use  **`npm login`**.
 Both will prompt you for a username and password.

+Node.js command prompt does not have `git` commands available by default.
+You will need to run a separate command prompt like GitShell or you can edit the `nodevars.bat` file.
+Follow these [instructions](https://gist.github.com/nycdotnet/f7d7b8de0c55b7081cb0) on how to do this.

 ## Create a package from an existing GitHub repository